MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

 The articles in this section describe how you can implement application lifecycle management (ALM) using Power Apps, Power Automate, Power Virtual Agents, and Microsoft Dataverse.

 ## What is ALM?
 ALM is the lifecycle management of applications, which includes governance, development, and maintenance.
-Moreover, it includes these disciplines: requirements management, software architecture, development, testing, maintenance, change management, continuous integration, project management, deployment, and release management.
+Moreover, it includes these disciplines: requirements management, software architecture, development, testing, maintenance, change management, support, continuous integration, project management, deployment, release management and governance.
 ALM tools provide a standardized system for communication and collaboration between software development teams and related departments, such as test and operations.
 These tools can also automate the process of software development and delivery.
 To